BryanJacobs/FIDO2Applet/docs/security_model.md

 encrypted with ECDH.
 The least secure part of it is when the **initial** PIN is being set - so do that first!

-The wrapping key is stored in RAM from when you enter your PIN until you reset the card, so if you want to be very secure, power the card down each time you finish using it.
+The high security wrapping key is stored in RAM from when you enter your PIN until you reset the card, so if you want to be very secure, power the card down each time you finish using it.

 ### hmac-secret keys